What to consider when hiring a Wedding Photographer in France.

-Once your venue and/or wedding planner is booked the next big thing on your to-do list could be to find THE dress or if music is important to you then maybe you are in search of the perfect band… but I would (predictably) suggest that if your wedding photography is a high priority then you need to be booking a photographer as soon as you have a date and a wedding venue in France.
+So you have decided to have a destination wedding in France and frankly, who can blame you?
+The pace of life, the countryside, rolling hills and vineyards, fairy tale chateau, incredible beaches, the food, the wine and of course Paris, one of the most romantic cities on earth.
+Once your French wedding venue and/or wedding planner in France is booked, the next big thing on your to-do list could be to find THE dress or if music is important to you then maybe you are in search of the perfect band… but we would suggest that if your wedding photography is a high priority then you need to be booking a France wedding photographer as soon as you have a date and a wedding venue in France.

-On the flipside they may speak only limited English making communication tricky, you could lose out if the exchange rate changes dramatically and they may be so used to working at your venue that they simply go into auto-pilot.
+On the flip side they may speak only limited English making communication tricky, you could lose out if the exchange rate changes dramatically and they may be so used to working at your venue that they simply go into auto-pilot.

-A destination wedding photographer won’t need to see the venue beforehand as they are used to travelling wherever they need to be and working in new locations (that said, they will also usually arrive at least one full day before the wedding so may visit the venue then), they probably speak your language and chances are if you are considering this option it’s because you already love their work and style of photography.
+A destination wedding photographer won’t need to see the venue beforehand as they are used to travelling wherever they need to be and working in new locations (that said, they will also usually arrive at least one full day before the wedding so may visit the venue then), they probably speak your language and chances are if you are considering this option it’s because you already love their work and style of wedding photography.

 Choose a photographer whose work you LOVE.
 It’s really that simple.